Email icon

 Guide · 5 min read

-How Weather Conditions Damage Commercial Doors in the UK
+How Weather Damages UK Commercial Doors

 UK weather is the slow background driver behind most commercial door wear: wind load loosens fixings, thermal cycling expands and contracts aluminium, salt air corrodes coastal hardware, water ingress rots seals.